activatedgeek/torchrl/docs/source/concepts.rst

 Environment
 -------------

-Environment is the system which provides feedback to the Learner_.
+Environment is the system which provides feedback to the Agent_.
 Currently, Open AI `gym.Env` environments are being used.
 The system is flexible enough to extend to any other environment kind.